 Second Hand Shops are a great way to find clothes and accessories, such as board games and cooking utensils.
 You find the biggest Op Shops called Vinnies, the Salvation Army, and Red Cross, everywhere in Australia.
 Visit Salvos Stores Perth City on Barrack Street to find some good clothes.

 You can also get good deals at outlet stores in the city.
 These stores offer brand-name products at discount prices.
 You find clothing and deco stores, pharmacies, and restaurants at low prices.
-Go visit Watertown on Wellington St.
+Go visit Watertown on Wellington Street.